yonch/rc-hashmap-dev/docs/design.md

   - `len`/`is_empty` reflect the number of live entries (refcount >= 1); removal at zero decreases `len`.
 - RcHashMap
   - `Ref::clone` increments per-entry count; `Ref::drop` decrements and removes at zero.
-  - Rc-based keepalive via tokens: map drop with live entries leaves `Inner` alive via per-entry keepalive tokens stored in entries; final removal of last entry frees `Inner` when the entry returns its token.
+  - Rc-based keepalive via tokens: map drop with live entries leaves `Inner` alive via per-entry keepalive tokens stored in values; final removal of last entry frees `Inner` when the value’s token is returned.
-  - Removal path drops `K`/`V` before the entry returns its keepalive token to `inner.keepalive`.
+  - Removal path drops `K`/user `V` before returning the keepalive token to `inner.keepalive`.
-- Owner identity and staleness: wrong-map `Ref` is rejected by accessors via owner-pointer check and returns `Err(WrongMap)`; `Eq`/`Hash` include `(owner_ptr, slot)`.
+  - Owner identity and staleness: wrong-map `Ref` is rejected by accessors via owner-pointer check and returns `Err(WrongMap)`; `Eq`/`Hash` include `(owner_ptr, handle)`.
 Reference counting prevents stale `Ref`s: an entry cannot be physically removed (and its slot reused) while any `Ref` to it exists; we do not rely on SlotMap generations for `Ref` validity.
 Invariant: no external constructor for `Ref`; each `Ref` implies an associated per-entry strong count.
   - Unique keys enforced: `insert` fails on duplicate.
   - `len`/`is_empty` proxy to Module 2 and stay consistent across insert/get/put sequences.